 Joannie Rochette’s connection to heart disease and stroke began tragically in 2010.
 Just two days before she captured a bronze medal in figure skating at the Vancouver Olympics, her mother, Thérèse, died of a heart attack.
-Now, the Olympian is volunteering as Honorary Chair of Heart & Stroke Canvass.
 She’s speaking out about her experience and her hopes for empowering more women to make their heart health a priority.

 Tell us about your beginnings as a figure skater and the role your mom played.

 I started skating when I was around two years old.
 It was just for fun back then.
 I'm from a very small town In Quebec and I learned to skate on the St. Lawrence River with my whole family.
 It was something that I always did with my mom.
 She would come in the stands and watch me skate for almost every practice.
 She was there every step of the way.

 Then just as your career was peaking at the 2010 Olympics, you lost your mom.
 Was there any warning?

 I was 24 years old when my mother passed away.
 She was 55.
 My mom wasn't seeing a cardiologist or anything like that.
 It's something that took me and my family totally by surprise; we didn’t see it coming.
 In my mind, heart disease was an old man's disease.
 I didn't think of my mom being at risk.
 But now when I think back on it she was a heavy smoker, wasn’t eating very healthy and she was stressed.
 She was always worrying about me for the Olympics also.
 Looking back, knowing what I know now, maybe I could have seen it coming a little bit more.

 What influence did your mom have on your life?